llingg/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/43_localization_apriltag_specs.md

 * In the map you created before, the origin is the bottom left corner.
 Remember this as it is important.
 * The tiles have an internal and an external border, because of the interlocking slots.
 In the following, as for the map, take the inside bottom left as reference for a tile.
 * Each apriltag placement will be measured relatively to the tile it is on, from the above described origin.
-* Always measure the center of the april tag itself.
+* Always measure the center of the April tag itself.

 **How to measure**: